chocoteam/choco-cpviz/README.md

 from  [choco-solver-3.3.3.zip](https://github.com/chocoteam/choco-solver/releases/tag/3.3.3).
 and add the following code, before the resolution:

+Alternatively, the current version of the source code works with Choco-4.0.6.

 ```java
 Visualization visu = new Visualization("aName", s, dir + "/out");
 visu.createTree();